 - …And much more!
 Explore our Resources Page to find capacity building resources for your organization.

-All grant recipients of the Northern California Environmental Grassroots Fund and the Pacific Northwest Grassroots Fund within the past four years are eligible to receive up to $330 of mini-grants per year.
+All grant recipients of the California Environmental Grassroots Fund and the Pacific Northwest Grassroots Fund within the past four years are eligible to receive up to $500 in mini-grants per year.
 We believe that boosting your group’s “back office” capacity will help you achieve greater success in all of your program work.

 In addition to the mini-grant itself, those traveling more than 75 miles round trip to attend a training can receive a modest travel stipend.
 A grantee can send more than one person to a training, or purchase multiple resources, software and equipment with their mini-grant, but the most that will be awarded to any one group is $500 per year, not including travel reimbursements.
 Being awarded a mini-grant does not change your group’s eligibility for regular grants from the Grassroots Fund.